ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 This will generate the OpenAPI contracts for the Ballerina service in the `hello_service.bal` Ballerina file of which the `absolute-resource-path` is `/hello`.
-### Generate the OpenAPI contract with a given title and version
+### Export with a given title and version

 You can use an annotation for specifying the title and version information of the OpenAPI contract as follows.

 ```ballerina
 @openapi:ServiceInfo {
     [contract: "/path/to/openapi.json|yaml"],